 Boxing is an anaerobic sport that relies heavily on short bursts of energy.
 Therefore, this activity requires a different nutritional approach than endurance sports like running or cycling.
 When you box, your body burns through glycogen (a type of sugar stored in your muscles) very quickly.
 That’s why it’s so essential for boxers to replenish their glycogen stores by eating a diet that’s high in carbohydrates.

 Protein is also an important nutrient for boxers.
 Protein helps repair and rebuild muscle tissue, which is essential for anyone who engages in regular physical activity.
 Boxing puts a lot of wear and tear on your muscles, so getting enough protein in your diet is important to help your muscles recover from workouts.
+With that in mind it’s very important for boxers to check out the best protein shakes.

 How Much Protein Does A Boxer Need?